 Generally speaking, benign tumors are small, smooth, distinct, and slow growing.
 Usually they are moveable under the skin.

-On the other hand, malignant tumors are fast growing, have indefinite boundaries (irregular shape) and they are usually inmovable because they are adhered either to the overlying skin or underlying muscle.
+On the other hand, malignant tumors are fast growing and have indefinite boundaries (irregular shape).
+They are usually not movable because they are adhered either to the overlying skin or underlying muscle.
 Sometimes, a malignant tumor causes skin ulceration and bleeding.

 Malignant tumors tend to spread widely, primarily to the pelvic lymph nodes and lungs.

 Diagnosis of Canine Breast Cancer